Paid Internships and Work Study

 • Be a United States citizen or permanent resident (non-citizen authorized to live and work in the United States on a permanent basis; also known as a “green card” holder).
 Students with DACA (Deferred Action for Childhood Arrival) status valid through the internship period are also eligible.

-Employment: The internship is 10 weeks of full-time, temporary employment at Scripps College, from June 10 – August 16, 2024.
+The internships are 10 weeks of full-time employment at Scripps College, from June 9 – August 15, 2025.
 Interns are paid an hourly rate and are hired as temporary employees, subject to Scripps College’s hiring and payroll procedures.

-1. The CURATORIAL INTERN assists with the research and development of exhibitions, publications, and programs, gaining hands-on experience in curatorial practice and Gallery operations.
-The Curatorial Intern will work on two key projects: 1) Producing the catalog for the 80th Scripps College Ceramic Annual, a milestone in the longest-running exhibition of contemporary ceramics in the U.S. The intern will research and write about works and artists in the exhibition, draft a press release, and secure catalog images.
-2) Developing and installing an exhibition of recently acquired works by California ceramic artist Ruenell Foy Temps.
-The intern will research, draft, and edit exhibition text, assist with object preparation and installation, and support the development of related programs and outreach efforts.
-As time permits, the intern may curate an exhibition from the permanent collection and assist with other projects and activities as needed.
+1. The CURATORIAL INTERN assists with the research and development of exhibitions, publications, programs, and other Gallery projects, gaining hands-on experience in curatorial practice and Gallery operations.
+The Curatorial Intern will work on several key projects: 1) Support the production of catalogs for the 81st and 82nd Scripps College Ceramic Annual exhibitions.
+2) Support the development of related programs and outreach efforts.
+3) Assist with object preparation and installation.
+4) Curate a capsule exhibition from the permanent collection.
+As time permits, the Curatorial Intern will assist with other projects and activities as needed.

 2. The CONSERVATION INTERN assists in the care, treatment, and preservation of artworks and objects in the Scripps College collections, gaining hands-on experience in conservation methods, practices, and equipment.
-After training, the intern will assist a conservator at their studio and will assist with cleaning and waxing bronze sculptures on campus.
-The project includes writing detailed condition reports of works and digitally photographing artworks, all under the direction of a professional conservator.
+After training, the intern will assist a conservator at their studio and will assist with conserving bronze sculptures and/or other works of art on campus.
+Projects will include writing detailed condition reports and digitally photographing artworks, all under the direction of a professional conservator.
 As time permits, the Conservation Intern may perform other tasks, including creating images and condition reports of objects for accession into the collection and researching public artworks on the Scripps College campus.

 Work hours: 8 am to 5 pm with a 1-hour break for lunch